cython/cython/docs/src/userguide/extension_types.rst

 The second performance improvement applies to types that are often created and deleted in a row, so that they can benefit from a freelist.
 Cython provides the decorator ``@cython.freelist(N)`` for this, which creates a statically sized freelist of ``N`` instances for a given type.
-Example
+Example:

 .. tabs::